 Target award percentages for the named executives are 70% of base salary for Executive Vice Presidents and 100% of base salary for the Chief Executive Officer.
-The participant's total target award opportunity percentage is divided among a variety of individually weighted performance objectives which may change from year to year but historically have included non-GAAP operating income (OI), revenue, non-GAAP earnings per share (EPS), non-GAAP free cash flow (FCF), return on net operating assets (RNOA) and other key Company performance metrics.
+The participant's total target award opportunity percentage is divided among a variety of weighted performance objectives which may change from year to year but historically have included non-GAAP operating income (OI), revenue, non-GAAP earnings per share (EPS), non-GAAP free cash flow (FCF), return on net operating assets (RNOA) and other key Company performance metrics.
 The Committee believes that these financial metrics are very good measurements for assessing how the Company is performing from a financial standpoint.
 In particular, EPS is generally accepted as a key driver of shareholder return.
 The OI and FCF metrics measure how efficiently and effectively management deploys its capital and generates capital liquidity for corporate usage in pursuing opportunities that enhance shareholder value.
 Minimum and maximum performance levels for each performance objective are incorporated into the plan.
-For the performance objectives assigned to each of the named executives, minimum performance levels for 2013 were set at 90% of the target performance objective.
-The maximum payout achievable in 2013 was 250% of target.
-At the end of each fiscal year, we compare the Company's (and applicable business units') final performance for the fiscal year against the Company's (or business units') targeted performance established at the beginning of such fiscal year.
-These measurements determine the EICP payout levels for each of the performance objectives assigned to corporate.
+For the performance objectives assigned to each of the named executives, minimum performance levels for 2014 were set at 90% of the target performance objective, and maximum performance levels were set at 110% of the target performance objective.
+The maximum payout achievable in 2014 was 250% of target.
+At the end of each fiscal year, we compare the Company's (and applicable business units') final performance for the fiscal year against the Company's (or business units') targeted performance established at the beginning of such fiscal year, except where an adjustment to the targeted performance is warranted due to an unanticipated intervening event which would have an unintended and significant impact to the payout (which occurred in 2014 and is described below).
+These measurements determine the EICP payout levels for each of the performance objectives tied to corporate (or business unit) performance.
 To determine a participant's actual award, each performance objective's payment level is multiplied by the relative weight of the performance objective, and the cumulative amounts are aggregated to determine the individual's total EICP award amount.

-On December 3, 2012, the Committee established the 2013 EICP performance criteria for the named executives as described in the table that follows below.
-In 2013 we achieved corporate and financial results which were very close to, and in the aggregate slightly below, our original targets, with significant variance among our different operating metrics, as recognized in the variable EICP award amounts awarded to our named executives.
-In particular, we achieved results for EPS that very slightly exceeded expectations and performance for operating income and revenues that was slightly below our expectations; our results for free cash flow were below our target as well.
+On December 2, 2013 the Committee established the 2014 EICP performance criteria for the named executives as described in the table that follows below with one exception relating to the EPS target.
+The original EPS target of \$3.10 was later adjusted upwards during fiscal 2014 to a revised target of \$3.20 to take into account the short-term effect of the acquisition of Argenta and BioFocus.
+Overall, in 2014 we achieved corporate and financial results which exceeded (in some cases substantially) our original targets, with significant variance among our different operating metrics, as recognized in the variable EICP award amounts awarded to our named executives.
+In particular, we achieved results for EPS that far exceeded expectations, results for free cash flow that moderately exceed expectations, and performance for operating income and revenues that were slightly above our expectations.
 We believe that the variability in the magnitude of the EICP award amounts correlates closely with the relative performance of the officers' respective business units (as compared to the targeted performance goals), and reflects a proper use of bonus compensation to distinguish between levels of annual performance.
 Year-to-year, EICP awards reflect such changes as shown in the table on page 36 of this Proxy Statement.